 In 2019, the Town of Alta passed a resolution (2019-R-14) supporting a visitor management plan in anticipation of roadway capacity and mobility improvements on S.R.
 210. Neither of the enhanced bus service alternatives would increase the capacity for personal vehicles on S.R.
 210, and both alternatives would try to reduce personal vehicle use by 30% during the winter.
 Thus, there should be a beneficial impact to the transportation system in the town of Alta during the winter.
 Specifically, the enhanced bus service alternatives would reduce congestion and roadside parking by about 230 spaces near the resorts by eliminating winter roadside parking.
-The proposed bus service would stop at the ski resorts only and so would not induce visitation in the town of Alta.
+The proposed bus service would stop at the ski resorts only and so would only increase visitation at the ski resort which is located within the town of Alta city limits.
 Overall, the proposed enhanced bus service improvements should reduce congestion in the town of Alta, thereby reducing the need for the Town to manage traffic, an activity that would affect the Town's operating budget.